openx/prebid-mobile-ios/PrebidMobile/Rendering/Documentation/info-ios/integration-gam/ios-in-app-bidding-gam-info.md

 The way of displaying the **Rewarded Ad** is totally the same as for the Interstitial Ad.

-To be notified when user earns a reward - implement the method of `PBMRewardedAdUnitDelegate`:
+To be notified when user earns a reward - implement the method of `RewardedAdUnitDelegate`:

 ``` swift
 - (void)rewardedAdUserDidEarnReward:(RewardedAdUnit *)rewardedAd;